azugo/website/content/goimport/azugo.md

 searchHidden: true
 ---

-This is the URL of the import path for [Azugo](http://github.com/azugo/azugo).
+This is the URL of the import path for [Azugo web framework](http://github.com/azugo/azugo).

 <!--more-->